nizami/leanda-cli/README.md

 ## models

-Allows to list models from OSDR using queries.
+Allows to list models from Leanda using queries.
 Same as `items`, but add preset filter `SubType eq 'Model'`

 Examples: